 1. Target Audience

-From the very beginning you have to find out your target audience.
+First thing first, you have to find out your target audience.
 If there is a university near your cafe, students will probably be your frequent visitors.
 If there is a business center not far from your restaurant then expect business-executive types to lunch at your place.
-Check your surroundings for the type of target audience, their age group and ultimately their preferences.

-After the target audience is defined, you can begin website creation.
+Once the target audience is defined, you can go on with the theme.
 If it is a students’ cafe, a clean and bright design will be the perfect choice.
-But if you are trying to engage the more serious managers and office workers, go for an elegant or professional style.
+But if you are trying to engage the more executive class, go for an elegant or professional style.

 2. Keep It Simple